fantasycalendar/FoundryVTT-ItemPiles/README.md

 - [Sequencer](https://foundryvtt.com/packages/sequencer) - Wow your players by playing visual effects on the canvas
 - [Potato Or Not](https://foundryvtt.com/packages/potato-or-not) - Automatically set up Foundry to the best visual settings for your players' potato computers
 - [Tagger](https://foundryvtt.com/packages/tagger) - Tag objects in the scene and retrieve them with a powerful API
+- [Token Ease](https://foundryvtt.com/packages/token-ease) - Make your tokens _feel good_ to move around on the board

 Like what we've done?
 Buy us a coffee!